 3. Including the interest on any loans or overdrafts

 In a profit and loss forecast, it is correct to include the interest on any loans or overdraft.
-With loans, the capital is NOT included on the profit and loss forecast, but is included alongside the interest in the cash flow forecast.
+With loans, the capital is NOT included on the profit and loss forecast but is included alongside the interest in the cash flow forecast.
 All interest is cash moving out of the bank and therefore it makes sense to be included.

 4. Don’t include depreciation

 Depreciation is included on a profit and loss forecast, but not on a cash flow forecast.
 Depreciation is the writing down of a fixed asset such as a machine.
-This may be written off at a rate of say 15% per annum, although your accountant with help you decide what percentage to use.
-This is included on the profit and loss forecast as it is considered a cost of the machine (it’s covering wear and tear).
+This may be written off at a rate of say 15% per annum, although your accountant will help you decide what percentage to use.
+This is included in the profit and loss forecast as it is considered a cost of the machine (it’s covering wear and tear).
 This figure will also be included in a balance sheet.
 But, as there is no movement of physical money, it is not included in the cash flow forecast.

 5. You need your profit and loss forecast to create your cash flow forecast